AthleticRUNMEET: Setup and Settings

-In order to use RunMeet features on your meet, you'll need to configure some options first.
-This allows the RunMeet features such as seeding and reporting to respond properly to the way you want your meet run.
+In order to use AthleticRUNMEET features on your meet, you'll need to configure some options first.
+This allows the AthleticRUNMEET features such as seeding and reporting to respond properly to the way you want your meet run.

 Initial Setup/Global Settings